Shang Yang: Death

 Yang was deeply despised by the Qin nobility and became vulnerable after the death of Duke Xiao.
 The next ruler, King Huiwen, ordered the nine familial exterminations against Yang and his family, on the grounds of fomenting rebellion.
 Yang had previously humiliated the new duke "by causing him to be punished for an offense as though he were an ordinary citizen."
 According to Zhan Guo Ce, Yang went into hiding; at one point Yang was refused a room at an inn because one of his own laws prevented admission of a guest without proper identification.

 Yang was executed by jūliè (車裂: dismemberment by being fastened to five chariots, cattle or horses and being torn to pieces); his whole family was also executed.
 Despite his death, King Huiwen kept the reforms enacted by Yang.

 A number of alternate versions of Yang's death have survived.
 According to Sima Qian in his Records of the Grand Historian, Yang first escaped to Wei.
 However, he was hated there for his earlier betrayal of Gongzi Ang and was expelled.
 Yang then fled to his fiefdom, where he raised a rebel army but was killed in battle.
 After the battle, King Hui of Qin had Yang's corpse torn apart by chariots as a warning to others.

 Following the execution of Yang, King Huiwen turned away from the central valley south to conquer Sichuan (Shu and Ba) in what Steven Sage calls a "visionary reorientation of thinking" toward material interests in Qin's bid for universal rule.

 Assessments

-Keeping in mind the information of the time (1955) and the era of which he is speaking, A. F. P. Hulsewé goes as far as to call Shang Yang the "founder of the school of law", and considers his unification of punishments one of his most important contributions, that is, giving the penalty of death to any grade of person disobeying the king's orders.
+A. F. P. Hulsewé considered Shang Yang the "founder of the school of law", and considers his unification of punishments one of his most important contributions; that is, giving the penalty of death to any grade of person disobeying the king's orders.
+Shang Yang even expected the king, though the source of law (authorizing it), to follow it.
+This treatment is in contrast to ideas more typical of archaic society, more closely represented in the Rites of Zhou as giving different punishments to different strata of society.

+Hulsewe points out that Sima Tan considered equal treatment the "school of law's" most salient point: "They do not distinguish between close and far relatives, nor do they discriminate between noble and humble, but in a uniform manner they decide on them in law."
+The Han dynasty adopted essentially the same denominations of crimes, and conception of equality, as Shang Yang set down for Qin, without collective punishment of the three sets of relatives.

+Shang Yang appeared to act according to his own teachings, and translator Duvendak (1928) references him as being considered "like a bamboo‑frame which keeps a bow straight, and one could not get him out of his straightness", even if spoken of by some pre-modern Chinese in ill regard with the fall of Qin.
+Duvendak believed that Shang Yang should be of interest not just to Sinologists, but Western Jurists as well.